tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 11. Maintaining the company’s statutory reserve whenever it reaches (30%) of the paid-up capital, deciding to distribute the amount exceeds this percentage to the company’s shareholders in the fiscal years in which the company fails to achieve net profits.
 12. Using the company’s agreed reserve not allocated for a specific purpose, provided that such use shall be based on a proposal by the Board of Directors and in ways benefiting the company or shareholders.
 13. Setting aside and disposing of other reserves for the company, other than the statutory reserve and the consensual reserve.
-14. Deducting amounts from the company’s net profits for the establishment of social institutions for the company’s workers to assist the existing such institutions, as stated in article one hundred and twenty-nine of the Companies Law.
+14. Deducting amounts from the company’s net profits for the establishment of social institutions for the company’s workers to assist the existing such institutions, as stated in Article 129 of the Companies Law.
 15. Approving the sale of more than (50%) of the company's assets, whether in one transaction or several transactions within twelve months as from the date of the first sale transaction.
 If the sale of these assets falls within the functions of the extraordinary general assembly, the approval of the Extraordinary General Assembly shall be obtained (Corporate Governance Regulations Article 12).

 58